Ground states of a family of frustrated spin models for quasicrystals and their approximants: Periodic models

 The preceding discussion of spin models shows that a rather large variety of magnetic structures can be expected even in the relatively simple cluster models we have introduced.
 The $hex-\square$ model is a useful case study since it has a rich phase diagram.
 One can find points in common with 3D models.
 The cluster antiferromagnets and ferromagnets have their 3D analogs, and without doubt generalized spiral phases must exist in 3D as well.
 It is thus of interest to consider the implications of our study concerning the experimental results for magnetic approximants.

-Experimental work has shown an interesting systematic behavior in periodic approximants of quasicrystals.
-It has been observed that the type of magnetic ordering correlates with the measured Curie-Weiss temperatures \cite{suzuki}.
-Systems are antiferromagnets, then ferromagnets and finally spin glasses with increasing Curie-Weiss temperature $T_{cw}$.
-Of particular interest in this connection are the studies conducted in a family of ternary alloys, Au$_x$Al$_{100-x}$Gd$_14$, where $x$ can be varied within a wide range of values \cite{ternarytamura}.
-Increasing $x$ reduces the Fermi wave vector $k_F$, which in turn controls the RKKY interactions between the spins, while conserving the same structure and chemical species \cite{ternarytamura}.
-A study found antiferromagnetism to persist under increase of unit cell size -- similar transitions were seen in AlGaEu alloys for both a small and a large approximant \cite{tamura2appxt}.
-This indicates that the greater complexity of local environments does not significantly affect the magnetic ordering for this system.
-These data raise questions as to the nature of magnetic orderings and their correlation with measured value of $T_{cw}$ as a function of $k_F$.
+Experimental work has shown an interesting systematic behavior in periodic approximants of quasicrystals -- namely, that the nature of magnetic ordering seen correlates with the Curie-Weiss temperature of the alloy.
+As an example, we consider the results of studies conducted in a family of ternary alloys, Au$_x$Al$_{86-x}$Gd$_{14}$, where $x$ can be varied within a wide range of values \cite{ternarytamura}.
+Increasing $x$ increases the Fermi wave vector $k_F$, which in turn controls the RKKY interactions between the spins and ultimately, the Curie-Weiss temperature.
+Appendix A summarizes the different $T_{CW}$ and the resulting magnetic phases as the composition are varied.
+These data led to the conclusion that small positive values of $T_{cw}$ led to antiferromagnetism, larger positive values to ferromagnetism, and large negative values to the spin glass phase.
+This tendency has been also seen many other isostructural magnetic approximants \cite{suzuki}, and also in larger unit cell crystalline approximants \cite{tamura2appxt}.